For an update on Marcie’s story, click here to see how far Marcie has come.

 It was a bitter cold, winter day on Friday, January 11, 2019.
 Marcie Stevens was making her way home to Kanata for the weekend from downtown.
 The Public Safety employee sat on the second level of a double-decker OC Transpo bus when it crashed into the overhang of the Westboro transit station.
 It was 3:50 p.m.

 Ten minutes away from where the crash occurred, the trauma team at The Ottawa Hospital was alerted, and a Code Orange was called.
 The Emergency Department began clearing space, and a large number of staff converged including surgeons, nurses, anesthetists, emergency physicians, and support staff.
 A massive team of about 150 people would await the injured passengers.
-At 4:28 p.m., the first patient arrived at The Ottawa Hospital’s Civic Campus, home to the only level 1 trauma centre in eastern Ontario.
+At 4:28 p.m., the first patient arrived at The Ottawa Hospital’s Civic Campus, home to the only level 1 trauma centre for adults in eastern Ontario.
 In total, 13 severely injured patients over a two-hour period were rushed to the trauma centre – one of the injured was Marcie Stevens.

 Calm amidst chaos